SSmale/StarterKit/README.md

 This is my gulp starter kit based on a [tutorial](https://css-tricks.com/gulp-for-beginners/) by Zell Liew

-It has the file structure of
+It will need a file structure of
 ```
 |- app/
     |- css/